 Good luck and go get’m!

 1. Find your rhythm

 You’ve probably read the books and articles online about the ‘8 most important things you must do before 8am’ or how the early bird gets the worm so you must wake up at 5am every day or your projects will fail.
 All bad advice, at least for some, possibly most.

 The time in the day that you’re most productive will depend on your biology and lifestyle, not someone else’s prescription.
 Some people are early birds and others are night owls.
 As a freelancer, you’re not obliged to work when people tell you to, so experiment with working during different times of the day and night and find a rhythm that’s most productive for you personally.

 Your to-do list and your calendar are your biggest allies in the battle against time.

-Once your tasks are listed and laid out front of you, prioritise what’s most important, estimate how long each task or batch of tasks will take to complete and schedule them in your calendar.
-Now, you’ll know where you should be, what you should be working on and how long it will take at any given time throughout your day.
+Once your tasks are listed and laid out in front of you, prioritize what’s most important, estimate how long each task or batch of tasks will take to complete, and schedule them in your calendar.
+Now, you’ll know where you should be, what you should be working on, and how long it will take at any given time throughout your day.

 Be sure to keep some time aside through your day for ad-hoc jobs that pop up.

 3. Batch your work into pomodoros

 The pomodoro is a technique used to complete focused work or batched tasks during specific blocks of time.
 There are a few different iterations of the technique, but I do it like this.